 - Allow to cool in the slow cooker for about 1 hour before slicing into pieces.

-- Alternatively, if you’re eating it warm then simply serve straight from the slow cooker.
+- Alternatively, if you’re eating it warm, then serve straight from the slow cooker.

 - The foil will help prevent the outside of the brownie from burning while allowing it to cook correctly.
 It will also mean you don’t need to clean your slow cooker once you’re finished cooking.

-- All slow cookers cook at different temperatures so you may find that you need more or less time.
-I will personally check at the 3-hour mark if you know your slow cooker typically cooks hot.
+- All slow cookers cook at different temperatures, so you may find that you need more or less time.
+I would personally check at the 3-hour mark if you know your slow cooker typically cooks hot.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.